zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Practice, Addiction Dharmathamarka Sambocenter, Weyangasawa Vipassanawa, A resource is the outlook.
 A compastion has been reacted to the will that have been discarded Will comes to the will, which touches the will.
-What are the sympathies of the bodyman”
+What are the sympathies of the bodyman"
 The Resource Resource Reverse is the Dharmandiana Policy Consequences of bodyness are saws.
 Previously to Yelidu or Four Roadways Exhibited.
 The succinents of this body are saws

 [APZ 198.4] (#apz198 .4) {#apz198 .4 .ref .apz} "Know it to you
-I say” that “it” is the sub doctrine of the bodyness.
+I say" that "it" is the sub doctrine of the bodyness.
 I will say I will give, I will put, I will open, divide, I will protrite I will do, I will promulate.
-“Know YAME” is what you know, and YAMSEE When figuring out this is like this, how heard or not of the generationOut of the hack or Not.
+"Know YAME" is what you know, and YAMSEE When figuring out this is like this, how heard or not of the generationOut of the hack or Not.
 Not due to knowing or reasoning in parts.
 Not due to the business.
 A way thought or not.
 The view is not transparent.
 Theme by himself